danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 Like with interrupt handlers the clean solution tends to be an additional nested lock which protects just the mutable state shared with the work function and nests within the main object lock.
-That way work can be cancelled while the main object lock, which avoids a ton of races, but without holding the sublock that
-<code>work_fn()</code> needs, which avoids the deadlock.
+That way work can be cancelled while the main object lock is held, which avoids a ton of races.
+But without holding the sublock that <code>work_fn()</code> needs, which avoids the deadlock.

 Note that in some cases the superior lock doesn't need to exist, e.g.
 <code>struct drm_connector_state</code> is protected by the [single
 owner pattern](#locking-pattern-single-owner), but drivers might have some need for some further decoupled asynchronous processing, e.g. for handling the content protect or link training machinery.
+In that case only the sublock for the mutable state shared with the worker exists.

 ### Locking Pattern: Weak References